 Our facilities have undergone improvements that focus on the health and safety of students and staff.
 These improvements were a result of COVID-19 and will ensure everyone is healthy and safe while at school.
 Improvements include:

-- Upgrade to MERV13 air filters - Plexiglass installation in the office, restrooms and classrooms - Installation of touchless water bottle fillers
+- Upgrade to MERV13 air filters - Plexiglass installation in the office, restrooms and classrooms - Installation of touchless water bottle fillers - Installation of touchless hand sanitizer dispensers

 Year and month of the most recent FIT report